 Moving a problem is not solving it.
 And when the new address sits a third of a mile from a middle school and under half a mile from an elementary school, the people most affected by that decision are the ones with the least say in it.

 Yes, Williamson County's jail must be inside Georgetown city limits or its ETJ because Georgetown is the county seat.
-That requirement does not point to CR 110.
+That requirement does not point to SE Inner Loop and Southwestern.
 The county's own consultant identified ten sites that met its criteria.
 They picked this one.

 Source: KVUE Austin — Georgetown residents push back on proposed Williamson County Justice Center